Dog Tags (film): Synopsis

 After meeting Nate, during a very bizarre circumstance at the residence of an amateur porn director "Uncle Sam" (played by Barry J. Ratcliffe), who invites them to his house to shoot a pornographic scene for money, Nate and Andy leave the house horrified.
 When Nate offers Andy help with starting his decrepit car, the two strike an immediate friendship with Andy clearly seeing in Nate a reflection of the Marine he once loved.
 After learning about Nate's obsession to find his true father, the two journey together on a quest to find him.
 They also find each other and discover how to confront their true "callings."
 The two engage to explore their own past, present and future amidst brief flashbacks they see throughout the movie.

 The bond strengthens between Nate and Andy including sexual affinity between the two, awakening Nate to his own sexuality.
-Nate decides to confront Mark Dessau (Keythe Farley), his supposed "father", but discovers this was just an illusion.
+Nate decides to confront Mark Dessau (Keythe Farley), his supposed "father", but discovers this was just his mothers cover story.
 It turns out Mark went out with Nate's mother only after Nate had been conceived.
 This puts Nate into further despair as he realizes that his mother always deceived him.
 In his moment of vulnerability, his resistance is down and he easy gives in to having sex with Andy.
 The scene uses a montage effect where Nate is replaced by Andy's first Marine-love who went away, as Andy responds to both the real man and the man in his memory.
 The next morning Nate is confused but not weirded out.
 "There is no should or supposed to", Andy says, "What does Nate want to do?"

 Confronted by Nate for a last time and upon an ultimatum to his mother that he will quit his prospective military career, Deb finally reveals that Gene is the real father.
 In Gene's shack, Nate's search is culminated with he finding a childhood photograph of himself in an album kept by Gene, with Nate being the result of a sexual relation between Gene and Deb at a drive-in movie.
 The film ends at the drive-in itself with Nate searching his soul with what he has to do with his own life.
 It is clear he chooses the military path, despite desire and futile efforts of Andy who tries to convince Nate that the two live together as partners and to take care of Andy's kid Travis.
 The departure shots in which Andy reluctantly leaves Nate alone to decide for his destiny, is a repetition, and a deja-vu of his earlier experience with his first-Marine love, exactly as the party friend had told Andy at the beginning of the film, "once a marine, always a marine."